 LEADERSHIP AND GOVERNANCE

 From this membership of Diplomates (D-ABFE), officers will be elected from a pool of nominations.
 The election will be via written ballots submitted to the Chairperson of the ABFE.
 Officers will be elected based on the staggered terms of the original charter officers, and their terms of office.
-The ABFE will have the offices of Secretary, Treasurer, Vice-Chairperson, and Chairperson.
-The officers will serve two year terms, and advance to the next highest position unless a majority vote is cast by the Diplomates to terminate the individual’s office progression.
-In the absence of a termination vote, the Secretary will advance to treasurer, who advances to Vice-Chairperson, and the Vice-Chairperson moves to the vacant Chairperson position after the termination of the two year term.
+The ABFE will have the offices of Secretary, Treasurer, Vice-Chairperson, Chairperson, and Past-Chairperson.
+The officers will serve two-year terms and advance to the next highest position unless a majority vote is cast by the Diplomates to terminate the individual’s office progression.
+In the absence of a termination vote, the Secretary will advance to treasurer, who advances to Vice-Chairperson, and the Vice-Chairperson moves to the vacant Chairperson position after the termination of the two-year term.
 This progression of offices will remain in effect until a majority vote is cast by the Diplomates.
 Treasurer can remain in position without advancing depending upon re-appointment by the ABFE membership.

 Executive Committee Responsibilities